alexedux/analise-covid19/README.md

 ### Alex Eduardo dos Santos

-Foi feita a análise sobre a contaminação do vírus COVID-19 no ano de 2020 pelo brasil e feito a previsão para o mês 01/2021
+Foi feita a análise sobre a contaminação do vírus COVID-19 no ano de 2020 no Brasil e feito a previsão para o mês 01/2021

 ### Base de dados: